 To call an off-campus or long-distance number, keep the handset in the cradle and enter the ten-digit number; do not dial 1 first.
 Pick up the handset to complete the call.

-For long-distance calls, you will hear a dial tone after you finish dialing the number.
+For international calls, dial 011 plus the international number.
+(You may see the numbers 256 before the 011 on your display.)
+You will hear a dial tone after you finish dialing the number.
 Enter your Authorization Code to complete the call.

 Changing ring tones

 You can select a ring tone for incoming calls as follows: